 Berthoud Robotics is a VEX Robotics club loosely affiliated with Berthoud High School and Turner Middle School.
-In the 2016-17 robotics competition season, Berthoud Robotics will have at least 4 teams with approximately 30 members.
-Berthoud Robotics has become a leader in Colorado, qualifying multiple teams at the national and international level.
-Last year the four Berthoud Robotics teams competed at a multitude of events, received a variety of awards, placed well in the online Driver's Skills and Programming Skills competition and competed all teams in the Colorado State Championship.
-Several teams qualified for the US Create championship in Omaha.
+In the 2016-17 robotics competition season, Berthoud Robotics will field 4 VRC and 4 IQ teams with approximately 40 members.
+Berthoud Robotics is a leading robotics club in Colorado, qualifying multiple teams at the national and international level.
+Last year the six Berthoud Robotics VRC/IQ teams competed at a multitude of events, received a variety of awards, placed well in the online Driver's Skills and Programming Skills competition and all teams competed in the Colorado State Championship.
+Several VRC teams qualified for the US Create championship in Omaha.
 In addition, the club had multiple entries in the Vex Online challenges and has made the top 10 in the world for the game animation competition in both 2014-15 and 2015-16.

 The 2016-17 games have been released.
 The VexVRC game STARSTRUCK (video) and the VexIQ game CROSSOVER (video) will provide added challenges with objects that are oddly shaped, sized and are not completely rigid.
 Click on the game links listed above to find the information about each game's rules/videos/elements.